-Subclause (1) The contractor must call in the parties in writing and at reasonable notice to attend a review of the works in reasonable time before the agreed handover (pre-handover review) either for the works as a whole or for individual sections.
-If the contractor fails to do so, the client may convene such a pre-handover review.
+Subclause (1) The client must call in the parties in writing and at reasonable notice to attend a review of the works in reasonable time before the agreed handover (prehandover review) either for the works as a whole or for individual sections or contracts.
+If the client fails to do so, the contractor may convene such a prehandover review.

-Subclause (2) At the pre-handover review the client prepares a protocol stating all matters identified as well as any remarks made by the contractor.
+Subclause (2) At the prehandover review the client prepares a protocol stating all matters identified as well as any remarks made by the contractor.

-Subclause (3) Failure by the client to identify a matter in connection with the pre-handover review does not preclude the client from raising the matter as a defect at a later date.
+Subclause (3) Failure by the client to identify a matter in connection with the prehandover review does not preclude the client from raising the matter as a defect at a later date.

-Subclause (4) If the contractor does not attend the pre-handover review, the review may be conducted without the participation of the contractor.
+Subclause (4) If the contractor does not attend the prehandover review, the review may be conducted without the participation of the contractor.
 The client must then send the protocol to the contractor as soon as possible.

-Clause 43 Handover meeting
+Clause 45.
+Handover meeting

 Subclause (1) Immediately before completion of the works, the contractor must notify the client in writing about the date of completion (notice of completion).
-At the same time as submitting the notice of completion, the contractor must convene a handover meeting, unless it has been agreed that the client is to convene the meeting; see clause 43, subclause (3).
-The handover meeting must be held at the time set out in the notice of the meeting, unless the client immediately upon receipt of the notice objects to that time.
-In the event of such objection, the handover meeting is held no later than ten working days after the date of completion stated, unless the parties agree on a different time.
-The provisions in sentences 1 to 4 also apply to work that has been postponed for later handover by agreement with the client.
+The client then calls in the contractor for a handover meeting, which must take place no later than ten working days after the date stated; see however clause 45, subclause (5).
+The provisions in sentences 1 and 2 also apply to work that has been postponed for later handover by agreement with the client.

 Subclause (2) Works are considered to be handed over to the client once the handover meeting has been held, unless material defects are identified at the meeting, including matters that to a material extent would prevent the works from being put into use.
-In such a scenario, a new handover meeting is held when the contractor has notified the client in writing that the defects have been rectified; see clause 43, subclause (1).
+In such a scenario, a new handover meeting is held when the contractor has notified the client in writing that the defects have been rectified; see clause 45, subclause (1).

-Subclause (3) If it has been agreed that the client is to convene the handover meeting, the client must convene the contractor to a handover meeting to be held no later than ten working days after the date of completion stated.
-If the client fails to convene a handover meeting as stated in clause 43, subclause (1), the work will be considered to have been handed over ten working days after the date of completion stated.
-The same applies to a new handover meeting held in accordance with clause 43, subclause (2), second sentence.
+Subclause (3) If the client fails to convene a handover meeting as set out in clause 45, subclause (1), the works will be considered to have been handed over ten working days after the date of completion stated.
+The same applies to a new handover meeting as referred to in clause 45, subclause (2), second sentence.